Scope and Functionality of Machine Learning and Predictive Analytics with SAP S/4HANA

 - Part 2 – Architecture and deep-dive of the different approaches around Predictive Intelligence

-- Part 3 – Approaches and the flow leveraging ML and Predictive Analytics for SAP S/4HANA
+- Part 3 – Process flow leveraging Machine Learning and Predictive Analytics

-- Part 4 – Scope and functionality of SAP S/4HANA leveraging ML and Predictive Analytics (this blog)
+- Part 4 – Scope and functionality in the context of an end-to-end process leveraging ML (this blog)

-- Part 5 – Scope items and how Predictive Intelligence is realized for SAP S/4HANA
+- Part 5 – Activating machine learning functionality for SAP S/4HANA

-- Part 6 – Building into the digital core, SAP S/4HANA
+- Part 6 – Building ML into the digital core of SAP S/4HANA (Embedded ML)

-- Extending the digital core leveraging SAP Analytics Cloud
+- Part 8 – Extending the digital core by leveraging ML with SAP Analytics Cloud

 Happy predicting the future!!